Grief is the response to loss of something meaningful

 Mental health training does not usually include learning about the syndrome of complicated grief.
 However, trainees often are taught that grief is complicated if there was an ambivalent relationship to the person who died.
 This is a misconception.
 Adapting to a loss is more difficult if a person can imagine how things could have been different.
 People might do this because the relationship was conflictual.
 However, this is uncommon.
 Most people with complicated grief have had an especially strong and rewarding relationship to the person who died.

-Grief is the response to loss that contains thoughts, behaviors, emotions and physiological changed; if the loss is permanent, so too is the grief, but its form evolves and changes as a person adapts to the loss
+Grief is the response to loss that contains thoughts, behaviors, emotions and physiological changes; if the loss is permanent, so too is the grief, but its form evolves and changes as a person adapts to the loss.

 Acute grief occurs in the early period after a loss and often dominates the life of a bereaved person; strong feelings of yearning, longing and sorrow are typical as are insistent thoughts and memories of the person who died.
 Other painful emotions, including anxiety, anger, remorse, guilt or shame are also common.
 Activities are often focused on doing or not doing things to try to deal with the loss.